-Brianna Rhodes is a Florida-based violinist and composer specializing in music for media.
+Brianna Rhodes is a Los Angeles-based composer and violinist specializing in music for media.
 Works to date include music for film, cinematic VR, and the concert stage.
-Her greatest musical interest lies in the intersection of music with other mediums and disciplines.
+Her greatest musical interest lies at the intersection of music with other mediums and disciplines.

 Rhodes’ love for music grew from classical orchestral literature, violin performance, and writing concert music.
 Her first experience writing to picture was for the 2011 Opening Nights Silents! competition, for which she re-scored the 1912 stop-motion short "The Cameraman's Revenge."
 From 2015 - 2017 Brianna worked extensively with the FSU College of Motion Picture Arts, scoring 12 short films.
 In 2018, the Tallahassee Youth Orchestra commissioned and premiered her composition “Moving Pictures”, a set of five snapshots of original film music.